Which city is cheaper, Paris or Dublin?

 Dublin is a great city to visit for backpackers.
 There are a number of popular backpacker hostels around town.
 The pub scene is also popular with the young crowd.

-Paris is a very popular city to visit for backpackers.
+A large number of backpackers visit Paris, as it is a very popular city for budget travelers.
 It's a big city, so it's easy to get lost in the chaos, but there are many hostels and other backpacker hangouts around town.

 Paris is generally a better city for students than Dublin.

 Paris is a great destination for students.
 The city is one of the most popular destinations for international and study abroad students.

 It's common for students to visit Dublin.
 While student accommodation can be a bit expensive in town, the nightlife and social aspect of living in the city center makes it well worth it.

 Paris provides more public transit options than Dublin.